Cinderblook/vSphere-WinServ-Deployment/README.md

     - This may take awhile, once it is done, double check in vSphere all necessary Virtual Machines were created properly *(For me this took 20 minutes to fully complete)*

  ## Navigate to Ansible Directory
+- Once you have allowed Terraform to finish its configuraiton:
+  - Navigate to your Ansible Directory, `cd <path-to-Ansible>`
   - Run your ansible playbook `ansible-playbook winlab.yml`
-  - This should run through and detail each change
+    - This should run through and detail each change as it plays out

 # References Used/Useful Links